Carnagion/dissertation/interim/interim.typ

     ),
 )

 One effect of this scheduling strategy is that departing aircraft will only de-ice at the latest possible time such that they can meet their earliest possible departure time, which conserves fuel by allowing aircraft to wait at gates rater than at the runway.
-However, this could lead to gaps when no aircraft is being de-iced -- although this is not noticeable in the majority of cases due to the large diference between de-icing and separation durations.
+However, this could lead to gaps when no aircraft is being de-iced -- although this is not noticeable in the majority of cases due to the large difference between de-icing and separation durations.
 The implications of this strategy are further discussed in @results.

 = Implementation